alxvmr/ALTMediaWriter/BUILDING.md

 At the end you should be left with the installer file located in "deploy" folder.

 To build without using build.sh, use "/mingw32/qt5-static/bin/qmake", NOT regular qmake because windows build is only setup for static build.

+# Debugging
+To show debug messages from the app, set the qt environment variable like this:

+    export QT_LOGGING_RULES="*.debug=true;qt.*.debug=false"

+To also show debug messages from Qt:

+    export QT_LOGGING_RULES="*.debug=true"

+On windows using an MSYS2/mingw console this shouldn't be needed.